 What is Word Cloud in Excel?

-Word Cloud is the collection of words to show in the form of visualization in excel.
-I hope you have seen some of the best dashboards with numbers and creative visualizations in excel.
-Dashboards are ranging from classy fonts with attractive colors with some super stuff images with it.
-One of the peculiar dashboards you must have seen with “Word Cloud.”
-It looks like a sophisticated software downloaded image, but it isn’t downloaded from anywhere rather created with Excel VBA coding.
-Yes!!!
+Word cloud is the collection of words to show in the form of visualization in Excel.
+We hope you have seen some of Excel's best dashboards with numbers and creative visualizations.
+Dashboards range from classy fonts with attractive colors to some awesome stuff with them.
+You must have seen one of the peculiar dashboards with "Word Cloud."
+It looks like a sophisticated software downloaded image, but it is not downloaded from anywhere but rather created with Excel VBA coding.
+Yes!
 You are correct.
-It has been created by VBA coding, and in this article, we will show you how to create such a word cloud with excel.
+It has been created by VBA coding.
+This article will show you how to create such a word cloud with Excel.

 How to Create a Word Cloud in Excel?

-To create a word cloud in excel, we need to have data of words and what are the colors we needed for those words.
-Assume you are creating a word cloud of 30 excel formulas.
-So make a list of 30 excel formulas in the worksheet.
+To create a word cloud in Excel, we need to have data of words and what are the colors we need for those words.
+Assume you are creating a word cloud of 30 Excel formulas.
+So, make a list of 30 Excel formulas in the worksheet.

 Write the above formulas to your worksheet in the first column.

-Once you write the above formula names in column B, apply the RANDBETWEEN function for all the 30 formulas as follows and keep the bottom value as 1 and the top value as 250.
+Once you write the above formula names in column B, apply the RANDBETWEEN function for all the 30.
+Formulas are as follows: keep the bottom value 1 and the top value 250.

 Once the data is ready, we need to head to the Visual Basic Editor.
-Create a User Form like the below in VBA.
+First, create a user form like the one below in VBA.

 Double click on the “Different Colors” button from the above user form and add the below code.